 Next, the other stand I made with the pie pans came out just as cute, though this one I staged in a different genre.

 We are avid bird lovers in our home, so showcasing our treasures is a fun addition to our decor.

 If DIY is not your thing or you’ve fallen head over heels for my stands, you can find them available in my shop.
 (SOLD)

-Pin and share to inspire other to get organized using their repurposed “junk” (aka trashure).
+In addition, pin and share to inspire other to get organized using their repurposed “junk” (aka trashure).
 Show us how you create a DIY tiered stand.